Statement of Purpose

 The care team fosters a good relationship with parents/carers and welcomes contact at any time, thus enabling a consistent approach to students.

-There are a variety of evening activities including a Pield Heath Art Club, cooking and Tai Chi and youth clubs which are SPARKS (West Drayton) Acorn Youth Club.
+There are a variety of evening activities including a Pield Heath House School Art Club, cooking and Tai Chi and youth clubs which are SPARKS (West Drayton) and Acorn Youth Club.

 The care team help the students to take personal responsibility for their clothing and personal hygiene thus encouraging social awareness and promoting their independence.